Atlantic City Expressway: Future

 The SJTA revealed plans for a major road improvement project that would link the Atlantic City International Airport to the Atlantic City Expressway, with construction beginning as early as 2013.
 The plan includes new ramps with two overpasses over the expressway.
 The road would connect Amelia Earhart Boulevard with an overpass above Airport Circle.
 Plans also call for building a service road with another overpass that would provide access to Delilah Road.
 Another project involves the installation of an overpass at the end of Amelia Earhart Boulevard next to the entrance to the FAA Tech Center.
 The proposed roadway would intrude upon a small section of a mobile home park and land owned by Egg Harbor Township.
 In 2020, the interchange's cost was projected at $60 million.

 The 2019 Statewide Transportation Improvement Plan included a project that would add a flyover ramp from the Garden State Parkway northbound to the Atlantic City Expressway westbound.
 Construction was estimated to cost $20 million.

 In April 2020, as part of a plan to raise tolls by 37% on the Atlantic City Expressway, the South Jersey Transportation Authority announced a $150 million plan to widen the expressway to three lanes in each direction from exit 31 to the western terminus with Route 42.
 The project would also replace the current tolling system with an all-electronic tolling system using E-ZPass or toll-by-plate, a tolling system which mails an invoice to license plates without E-ZPass.
 In 2022, a request for bids was issued to implement all-electronic tolling along the Atlantic City Expressway, which would serve as a pilot program for all-electronic tolling on toll roads in New Jersey.
-Groundbreaking for the all-electronic toll system took place on October 30, 2023.
-The system is planned to be implemented along the roadway by May 2025.
+Groundbreaking for the all-electronic toll system took place on October 30, 2023, and the system was implemented on January 4, 2026.
 The widening of the Atlantic City Expressway to six lanes between exit 31 and the western terminus, which will build new bridges and reconstruct the interchange with Route 42, is expected to begin in 2024 with completion in 2025.